Jome0169/MendietaPablo_Annotation_Paper_scripts/README.md

 -RNA {input.rna_file} -lncRNA {input.gene_annotation} -o {output}
 ```

+A list of test/example files can be found in this github repo under the file
+`example_data`.

 The output of this script is a list of annotations - with their potential
 annotation corrected class append as original.annot_ANNOTATION_CLASS.
 Potential
 novel annotations are awarded the name `Possible_novel_gene`.